C2MA-workshop/c2ma-docs/README.md

 # c2ma-Setup Steps
 Set up instructions for the workshop.
-All that is required ahead of time is a valid email which you will use to create an IBM Cloud account.
+All that is required ahead of time is a valid institution email which you will use to create an IBM Cloud account.
+If you have not already created an IBM Cloud account as part of the PAIRS registration process, the details are below.
+Please use lowercase letters when entering your email address.

 ## Create an IBM Cloud account